CDOT-CV/TIM_Tools/Translators/WZDx/README.md

 Using VSCode, a simple launch.json file has been provided to allow debugging the application.
 This can be accessed under the Run & Debug tab.
 The default configuration will run the translator using the functions framework.
 This runs the translator as a REST service accessed on http://localhost:8080.
 The translator can be tested by sending a POST request to this endpoint with a WZDx message in the body.
 The translator will respond with a series of TIM messages in the body of the response.

+### Running the Translator via Docker
+The WZDx/TIM translator can also be run locally using Docker.
+The translator Dockerfile can be found under Translators/WZDx/ and the redis cache Dockerfile can be found under redis/.
+Additionally, there is a docker-compose file which builds and runs both the translator and the redis cache.
+The translator REST service is then able to be accessed on http://localhost:8081.

 ### Current Known Limitations
 - Public GIS endpoint is in the process of being deployed and is currently inaccessible.
 - Translator currently supports only WZDx v4.1 messages